How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 Of all the long-term bicycle travelers we met, almost without exception, those who traveled solo cycled more in one day than those who had a companion, no matter if they were guys or gals.

 When you have a travel buddy, you can spend more time doing other activities, even just chatting after a meal, while when you’re solo…. well, you just chat with your bike while you ride.
-Couples like us are the ones with the shortest mileage, maybe to preserve some energies for other activities?
+Couples like us are the ones with the shortest mileage, maybe to preserve some energy for other activities?

 The landscape and general awesomeness of the place and the people